 Summer in Melbourne brings gloriously long days and luscious warm weather.
-Make the most of it with these six markets you absolutely need to visit.
+Make the most of it with these eight markets you absolutely need to visit.

 Docklands Sunday Market

-A vibrant, proudly local market in the heart of Docklands, paw through arts and crafts, unique accessories and one-of-a-kind finds every fortnight on Sunday.
-Sample deliciously tempting churros and doughnuts, or stick to freshly squeezed juices.
-With mouth-watering restaurants along NewQuay Promenade and Harbour Town a short stroll away, you can easily make a day of it.
+A vibrant, proudly local market in the heart of Docklands, Docklands Sunday Market features arts and crafts, unique accessories and one-of-a-kind finds every fortnight on Sunday.
+With tempting restaurants along NewQuay Promenade and District Docklands only a short stroll away, make a day of it.
+Sundays at NewQuay Promenade.